Cape Town Marathon going green with 'major' aims

 Kipchoge calls for climate action

-The planet's main elite marathon runner is two-time Olympic marathon champion Eliud Kipchoge who is urging sport to combat climate change after the Kenyan world record holder set up a foundation which concentrates on conservation.
+The planet's main elite marathon runner is two-time Olympic marathon champion Eliud Kipchoge.
+He is urging sport to combat climate change after the Kenyan world record holder set up a foundation which concentrates on conservation.

 The 38-year-old Kenyan was inspired to take action after realising clean air is needed to run, and that training in a polluted environment makes it impossible to perform.